nabeelvalley/docs/src/content/blog/2020/07-04/filtering-in-bw.md

+---
+published: true
+title: Colour in Black and White Photography
+subtitle: 07 April 2020
+description: Introduction to Black and White Colour Filtering and Processing for Photography
+---

 [[toc]]

 Let's talk about black and white shall we?.
 As a first-time monochromer there are a couple of aspects of shooting and editing a black and white picture that isn't immediately apparent